3D Printer Projects: Get Your Creativity & Skills

 What are the easiest things to 3D print?

-The easiest things to 3D print are typically small, simple objects with flat bases and minimal overhangs, like keychains, phone stands, simple desk organizers, or calibration cubes.
-These help you get comfortable with your printer without complex challenges.
+The easiest things to 3D print are typically small, simple objects with flat bases and minimal overhangs, such as keychains, phone stands, basic desk organizers, or calibration cubes.
+These projects help users become comfortable with their printer without complex challenges.

 What are some useful things to 3D print for daily life?